 If only there was something we could do to help prep this area for the flexibility and stretching required for baby to come into the world with your perineum intact… enter, perineal massage.

 What is perineal massage?

-Perineal massage is exactly what it sounds like: massaging the perineum.
+Perineal massage is exactly what it sounds like: massaging the perineum (Note: this is different from prenatal massage).
 Some women do it for themselves, and others will ask their partners to help.
 Often, it is done throughout pregnancy.

 What for?
 Perineal massage is done to stretch and increase flexibility in the perineum in preparation for birth, in hopes of keeping the area intact—or at least minimizing perineal trauma during delivery.

 Perineal massage video

 Okay, it’s an animated gif, but same difference?

 You’ll find more detailed instructions on how to do perineal massage below.

 Though there don’t seem to be any benefits to perineal massage done during the pushing stages of labor (and it may even cause trouble), perineal massage done throughout pregnancy has many potential benefits.

 Easing pain during crowning